lukemshepherd/PCA-2/README.md

 # Contact
-If there are issues please be in touch:
+If there are an issues or questions please be in touch:

 luke.shepherd.17@ucl.ac.uk